 - Launch the app.
 The main window represents a list of applications on your MacBook.

 - You can sort them by date to quickly find the oldest ones.
 Or choose the biggest apps to free up space eaters.

 - Select an app on the left side of the app’s window and you will see all items related to the app on the right side of the window.
-Click the Remove button to uninstall the app.
+Click the Uninstall button to remove the app.
 You may notice that the app itself may take up less space on Mac than cache and other service files.
 Alternately, you can untick the app from the list and remove only its service files.

 - Review the items you are going to delete and click Remove.

 - There is one more useful section – Remains, that shows the leftovers of the deleted apps.
 It’s likely you have deleted some apps previously, so you can check to see if there are any remains on your Mac.
 These useless files can take a significant part of storage place.

 App Uninstaller helps you to uninstall applications, remove extensions and remains all in one app.
 To finish the total removal you just need to do one more step – empty the Trash.

 Sometimes when you download, create or copy files, you may create duplicates, which occupy important space on your MacBook and can hinder system performance.
 You can find duplicate files on a Mac manually.
 But instead of this boring process, I recommend that you remove duplicates using a Duplicate File Remover software.
 This app finds duplicate files not only on your Mac hard drive, but also on external disk spaces and cloud storage.
 It neatly compares each file, whether it’s music, video, photos, documents, and so on, and composes a list of duplicates.
 Here are several simple steps how to operate this app: